 1 // Setup Your Business

-Yes, before you even work with someone — you should setup your business properly.
-This applies to everyone, from virtual assistants, to graphic designers, or coaches and those who sell products or any services.
+Yes, before you even work with potential customers — you should setup your business properly.
+This applies to every online entrepreneur, from virtual assistants, to graphic designers, or coaches and those who sell products or any services.

 The key is to have a business formed *before* you work with someone, so that if there ever was a problem, you would have been working with that client as a *business* and not as an *individual* (that is – if you go with an LLC as an entity type!)

-Each state has pros and cons to each entity type (LLC, sole proprietor, partnership, corporation, etc.) It’s important to find out what those are, what that means for *you* and the steps you need to take to get registered.
+Each state has pros and cons to each entity type (LLC aka limited liability company, sole proprietorship, partnership, corporation, etc.) It’s important to find out what those are, what that means for *you* and the steps you need for registering your business.

 2 // Website Policies